 Investors find that high-quality common areas, such as rooftop bars or communal workspaces, allow them to charge a premium despite smaller private quarters.
 And yet, the challenge of maintaining these standards while keeping prices low persists.
 Rising utility costs and labor shortages in the Mediterranean hospitality sector pressure profit margins.
 Property owners reduce these costs by integrating self-check-in kiosks and automated climate control systems.

-Apart from that, the district of Eixample remains the most competitive theater for stylish, low-cost accommodations.
+The district of Eixample remains the most competitive theater for stylish, low-cost accommodations.
 Modernist buildings with high ceilings and ornate plasterwork provide a readymade backdrop for minimalist furniture.
 Architectural firms specialize in preserving these details while upgrading the infrastructure to meet modern safety codes.
 The result is a product that feels historically important without the five-star price tag.
-A pattern first noted in Elite Tribune's coverage of historic urban centers appears to be growing.
+A pattern first noted in independent analysts's coverage of historic urban centers appears to be growing.

 Regulatory hurdles in Poblenou have encouraged a different aesthetic altogether.
 To that end, the former industrial hub now hosts hotels that lean into brutalist and warehouse-style designs.
 Exposed brickwork and concrete floors reduce the need for expensive finishing materials.
 These savings are passed to the consumer in the form of lower nightly rates.